grezniczek/redcap_survey_auth/README.md

   - **LDAP:** When REDCap is set to use LDAP, this is used for authentication.

-  - **Other LDAP:** Provide any number of LDAP connection info as a JSON array.
+  - **Other LDAP:** Only REDCap superusers can enable or configure this method because its JSON can contain service-account credentials and controls outbound directory connections.
+Provide any number of LDAP connection info as a JSON array.
 The order of processing will be as provided in the array.
 Use the connection and search parameters shown below, adapting the server, service account, base DN, and filters to your directory.
 The LDAP extension must be available in PHP.

     Example: